-If you prefer more diversification than individual monthly dividend stocks, several fundss fit the bill, too.
+If you prefer more diversification than individual monthly dividend stocks, several funds fit the bill, too.

-The DoubleLine Income Solutions Fund (DSL, $16.32) is a closed-end fund run by Gundlach and his team, and is very much a go-anywhere, do-anything fund with a broad mandate.
-If you like Gundlach and his research, DSL is a good way to get access.
+The DoubleLine Yield Opportunities Fund (DLY, $19.90) is a closed-end fund run by Gundlach and his team, and it is very much a go-anywhere, do-anything fund with a broad mandate.
+If you like Gundlach and his research, DLY is a good way to get access.

-The emerging markets exposure is perhaps the most interesting aspect of this pick.
-If the world gets back to something resembling normal in 2021, emerging markets securities should benefit.
-And in DSL, we have access to those markets while we collect the 11% monthly dividend.
+DoubleLine Yield Opportunities has a quirky portfolio.
+About 61% of the portfolio is invested in U.S. bonds with most of the rest invested in emerging market debt.
+The emerging markets exposure is the most interesting aspect of this pick.
+As the world continues to inch back toward normal in 2021, emerging markets securities should benefit.
+And in DLY, we have access to those markets while we collect the 7% monthly dividend.

 * Distributions can be a combination of dividends, interest income, realized capital gains and return of capital.
 Distribution rate is an annualized reflection of the most recent payout and is a standard measure for CEFs.